jMetal/SAES/docs/configure/References.rst

 - Each **instance** has a corresponding reference front file.

-By correctly setting up these data sources, you can ensure accurate Pareto front visualizations using the `Saes` multiobjective module.
+By correctly setting up these data sources, you can ensure accurate Pareto front visualizations using the `SAES` multiobjective module.